ibericode/mailchimp-for-wordpress/README.md

 ----------

 Looking for code snippets?
 Have a look at the [sample code snippets directory](https://github.com/ibericode/mailchimp-for-wordpress/tree/master/sample-code-snippets) for a collection of modification examples.

-We recommend going through the (documented) source code of the plugin itself to find integration or extension possibilities.